zxphyrx/highway/app/views/guides/corexy.md

 (Note: This guide will not be a step-by-step building your own 3D printer, but simply some tips and tricks I learned making [my own](https://github.com/invictus-anic3tus/anicept-vex).

 ## Step One: Research
 Researching parts is at least the second hardest part of making a CoreXY--or any 3D printer for that matter--but very, very important.
-It took me literally ages to get the _fine_ BOM I have now, but it's worth it to get the most out of your printer.
+It took me literally ages to get the _fine_ BOM I have now--at some point I swear I had a hundred AliExpress tabs open--but it's worth it to get the most out of your printer.
 First, I'd recommend you choose what kind of specs you want.
 Speed, size, enclosure, multi-filament system, etc. If you plan to make some sort of cool gimmick, like an enclosure or a toolhead changer, be prepared to spend a bunch of money out of pocket.
 As it stands, it'll be difficult enough to make it without any special stuff.

 For the sake of the guide, I'm going to be assuming you're using Klipper firmware like me, and that you already own an external host (i.e. Raspberry Pi.)
 If you aren't using Klipper, note that you can't use the Klicky probe as mentioned later in the guide.
 If you want to use Klipper but don't have a host, I'd recommend the Raspberry Pi Zero 2 W for running a single printer.
 If you're going to run more printers on it later, go with the Pi 4 or 5.
 However, I'm currently using a rpi 3b for both, and it seems to be ok!